-junior at Tulsa's Me-The morial High School has retinitis pigmentosa, a disease which eats away at the retina of the eve.
+The junior at Tulsa's Me-morial High School has retinitis pigmentosa, a disease which eats away at the retina of the eye.
 "There is no cure," Joann Herring, John's mother, says.
-They are not even sure what causes it.
+"They are not even sure what causes it.
 All they know is that it is hereditary and one in 80 persons carries the genes.
 "He knows what is in store.
 Yet he is cheerful and bright.
 He is a fantastic kid."

-John comes by his love for football from his uncle, Jerry Rhome, a former University of Tulsa star who is now an assistant coach there.

-John doesn't have to ask for help.
-"They don't mention my eyes," he says, "but they help me on the bus at night and they guide me around after the games."
+John comes by his love for football from his uncle, Jerry Rhome, a former University of Tulsa star who is now an assistant. coach there. me on the bus at night and they guide me around after the games."
 John cannot see at night or under dark conditions.
-He can see when he is on the field of a well-lighted stadium, but not when he leaves "The hardest thing I've ever had to do was stand back after a game at night and not reach out my hand to him," his mother says.
+He can see when he is on the field of a well-lighted stadium, but not when he leaves "The hardest thing I've ever had to do was stand back after a game at night and not reach out my hand to him," his moth-er says.
 "I know he cannot see.
 But he has to grow up.
 He has to learn to ask for help if he is in trouble.
-'Some boy has always come up to him to help, though.
-And

-(())(());?;
+COLORADO

+NOT OCCUP

+COLORADO

+COLOGNE

+DAY JESS HELL

+4FL 075

 A totally new fragrance formulated with sage plants that grow wild in the beautiful high country of Colorado.
 Now you can enjoy the refreshing experience of Colorado Sage-pungent, fresh and pure-wherever you go.
 Yours in this unique men's collection designed by Jess Bell-Cologne, After Shave, Liquid Talc, Rubdown, Dry Skin Conditioner, Soap, Western Bronzer, and Deodorant.

-COLORADO

-COLORNE

-BY JESS BELL

-4FL.075

-Available at NOTRE DAME BOOKSTORE

-Whenever a Navy plane is under electronic control, that plane is in the hands of a Naval Flight Officer.
+went to great efforts to absolve himself of any responsibility for John doesn't have to ask for President Ford's firing of Sechelp.
+"They don't mention my eyes," he says, "but they help retary of Defense James R. Officer.
 Naturally, as a candidate for Naval Flight Officer training you'll need some very special qualifications.
 First, you must really want to fly, even if you've never flown before.
 You'll also need a college degree and a sharp mind.
-Waiting at the end of your training program are the Golden Wings of a Naval Flight Officer.
+Be a special kind of Navy Flyer.
+Be a Naval Flight Officer.
+Whenever a Navy plane is under electronic control, that plane is in the hands of a Naval Flight Waiting at the end of your training program are the Golden Wings of a Naval Flight Officer.
 By then you'll be an expert in areas like Jet Navigation and Airborne Control...equipped to do your job wherever you go.
 But whatever your specialty, travel will be part of your life.
 And so will challenge, responsibility, achievement and reward.
 If that's the kind of career you're looking for, and if you think you've got what it takes to be a Naval Flight Officer, see your local Navy recruiter.
 Be Someone Special.
 Fly Navy.
 A NAVY REPRESENTATIVE WILL BE AVAILABLE IN THE UNION BLDG.
 NOV.
 18, 19, and 20.